AlibabaCloudDocs/sls/intl.en-US/Developer Guide/SDK Reference/Log Service SDK for .NET.md

 ## Sample code

-Log Service SDK for .NET provides a variety of sample programs.
+Log Service SDK for .NET provides multiple sample programs.
 For more information, see [aliyun-log-csharp-sdk](https://github.com/aliyun/aliyun-log-csharp-sdk).
 The following sample code shows how to write logs to Log Service:

 ```
 PutLogsRequest putLogsReqError = new PutLogsRequest();